By BCS Staff

 Students who have already earned their culinary degree from a school accredited by the American Culinary Federation Education Foundation Accrediting Commission and want to earn their bachelor’s degree can achieve their goal at Ohio State University.
 OSU features a BS in Agriculture focused on Culinary Science.
 Students have the opportunity to complete a food processing course from a variety of choices including Dairy Processing, Food Fermentation, and Fruit and Vegetable Processing.
 Additional coursework in Food Additives, Food Laws and Regulations, and Food Plant Management are also offered in this program.
 Students have the opportunity to join the Food Science Club to network while visiting restaurant, participating in product development competitions, and taking factory tours.

-The Midwest Culinary Institute At Cincinnati State Technical and Community College features two AFC accredited exemplary programs.
-MCI has the largest co-op program in the country for two year institutions, providing students with abundant training and work opportunities.
+Cincinnati State Technical and Community College features 10 different culinary-themed programs.
+Additionally, the college has the largest co-op program in the country for two year institutions, providing students with abundant training and work opportunities.
 Students have the opportunity to learn in a variety of environments including a bakery kitchen, Garde Manger Kitchen, Pastry Kitchen, and International Kitchen.
 A butcher shop and fish shop are also on site to teach students how to process meat and fish.
 A 200-seat Demonstration Studio is state-of-the-art, able to broadcast demonstrations to both local and national television networks.
 The student run restaurant, The Summit, is a fine dining establishment serving both classical and modern dishes that are prepared and served by students in the culinary program.

 Columbus State Community College prepares culinary professionals for a successful career as a chef, bakery and pastry chef or manager.
 This top culinary school features program offerings accredited by the American Culinary Federation.
 Students in the Chef Apprenticeship program receive extensive on the job training under a professional chef working in a club, hotel, restaurant, or catering business.
 Baking and Pastry students learn the art of making pies, cookies, cakes, breads, and other deserts for bakeries or commercial establishments.
 The Food Service and Restaurant Management program can be completed in two years and includes a cooperative work experience designed to train up-and-coming culinary managers.
 Additional professional development opportunities are provided as students learn the ins and outs of running a restaurant through experience at Christopher’s.
 This on-campus restaurant serves as a living laboratory for culinary students to showcase their skills and talents.